 Filing a property damage claim is critical to receive the compensation you deserve.
 You’ll first need to notify your insurance company, make a list of the damage, take photos, review proof of loss, and choose your repair company.

 However, it can be challenging to file a claim.
 We can help you determine your options based on your insurance coverage.
 We will investigate, negotiate, and litigate your case to get you the results you deserve.

-Schedule your free case review today with your Hollywood property damage attorney.
+Schedule your free case review today with our Hollywood property damage attorneys.
 When insurance companies fail, Klotzman Property Damage Law succeeds.